Practice Policies & Patient Information

 Disabled Access

-The main entrance to the surgery has a ramp to allow easy access for our disabled patients.
+The main entrance to the Practice has a ramp to allow easy access for our disabled patients.

 Parking